lukechanning/chowder-bucket/_posts/2015-10-01-about-router-chowder.md

 New York, NY<br>
 <em>Web Dev / Chowder Batman</em>
 </p>
 <p>Nic is some kind of wizard — it's the only way to explain the <em>incredible</em> code she makes.
-Nic sneezes on New York subways regularly.
+Nic sneezes on the streets of Hong Kong regularly.
 Hopefully, this changes in the future. </p>
 </div>
 </div>